syncthing/docs/rest/system-status-get.rst

 .. versionadded:: 1.18.0

-  The ``discoveryErrors`` dictionary now lists all configured discovery methods, not only failed ones.
-When running successfully, the entry has a ``null`` value.
-This effectively deprecates the ``discoveryMethods`` attribute, which not always matches the number of entries in ``discoveryErrors``.
+  The ``discoveryStatus`` dictionary lists all configured discovery methods, not only failed ones like the now deprecated ``discoveryErrors``.
+Each entry is an object itself (for consistency with other fields), where a ``null`` value for the ``error`` attribute means the method is running successfully.
+This effectively deprecates the ``discoveryMethods`` attribute as well, which now always matches the number of entries in ``discoveryStatus``.